madskristensen/PackageInstaller/README.md

 ```

 ### bower.json / package.json
-You can install packages without having set up Bower, JSPM or npm.
+You can install packages without having set up Bower, JSPM, npm or Yarn.

 This extension will automatically create the JSON configuration
 files, so you don't have to worry about it.